 The student text introduces topics in real-world contexts.
 In each numbered section, Investigate activities encourage students to develop their own understanding of new concepts.
-Examples present solutions in a clear, step-by-step manner, and then the Key Concepts summarize the new principles.
-Discuss the Concepts gives students an opportunity to reflect on the concepts of the numbered section, and helps you assess students' grasp of the new ideas and readiness to proceed with the exercises.
+Examples present solutions in a clear, stepby-step manner, and then the Key Concepts summarize the new principles.
+Communicate Your Understanding gives students an opportunity to reflect on the concepts of the numbered section, and helps you assess students' grasp of the new ideas and readiness to proceed with the exercises.

-Practise (A) questions are single-step knowledge questions and assist students in building their understanding.
-Apply (B) questions allow students to use what they have learned to solve problems and make connections among concepts.
-Extend (C) questions are more challenging and thoughtprovoking.
-Answers to Practise, Apply, and Extend questions are provided at the back of the text.
-A Chapter Problem is introduced in the Prerequisite Skills section of each chapter.
-Students revisit different aspects of the problem in the numbered sections, leading up to the Chapter Problem Wrap-Up at the end of the chapter.
+Practise questions are single-step knowledge questions and assist students in building their understanding.
+Connect and Apply questions allow students to use what they have learned to solve problems and make connections among concepts.
+Extend questions are more challenging and thought-provoking.
+Answers to Practise, Connect and Apply, and Extend questions are provided at the back of the text.
+Most numbered sections conclude with a few Math Contest questions.
 Chapter Tasks are more involved problems that require students to use several concepts from the preceding chapters.
-Solutions to the Chapter Problem Wrap-Up and Chapter Tasks are provided in this Teacher's Resource.
+Chapter Tasks are designed to help prepare students for the grade 9 EQAO test.
+Solutions to the Chapter Tasks are provided in the Teacher's Resource.

 A Chapter Review of skills and concepts is provided at the end of each chapter.
 Questions are organized by specific numbered sections from the chapter.
-Cumulative Reviews are provided after Chapters 3, 5, and 9 and help prepare students for the Tasks.
+Cumulative Reviews are provided after Chapters 3, 6, and 9 and help prepare students for the Tasks.